 you are being asked to do

-You are advised to show working as well as solutions as marks are awarded for the working
+You are advised to show working and solutions as marks are awarded for the working

 even when answers may be incorrect.
 Marks are given for the work that you do correctly, not

-subtracted for the work that you get wrong
+subtracted for the work that you get wrong.
+This is also known as error carried forward.

 In reading graph questions it is very important that you make sure that you are reading the